noeyislearning/noeyislearning/README.md

 <div align="center">

-##### Greetings! 👋🏻 I'm Noey, a software developer and a computer engineering professor with a experience in the tech industry.
-Currently, I am transitioning into a career in Machine Learning Engineering.
+##### Hello, I'm Noey, a software developer and computer engineering professor at [Holy Angel University](https://hau.edu.ph).
+Presently, I'm starting on a career transition to become a data professional.

 </div>